-Volunteer Litter Pick organised by Simon Ellis and a group of volunteers which takes place the FIRST SATURDAY of the month and volunteers meet at 10am in the Bouverie Hall car park.
+Volunteer Litter Pick organised by Myles Yorke and a group of volunteers which takes place the FIRST SATURDAY of the month and volunteers meet at 10am in the Bouverie Hall car park.
 Litter pickers, bags and hoops are supplied by the Parish Council.
 The scheme also occasionally plants trees and undertakes tidying of neglected corners of the village.

-The Messenger is the Vale of Pewsey Team Magazine which is published 10 times a year and distributed free of charge to every household within the parish.
-It is also delivered to a number of businesses, pubs, shops and cafes throughout the Pewsey Vale.
+The Messenger is the Vale of Pewsey Team Magazine which is published 10 times a year.
+Copies can also be found at a number of businesses, pubs, shops and cafes throughout the Pewsey Vale.
 The Messenger contains details of forthcoming services as well as details of Parish Council news, social events within the Vale as well as announcements and news.

 Download the newsletter as a .pdf at www.valeofpewsey.org (then chose The Messenger menu heading)

 Moviola is the largest rural film scheme in Europe and is a complete cinema service for village halls and other rural venues.